AdobeDocs/audience-manager.fr-FR/help/using/reference/aam-glossary.md

 **UUID**

-[!DNL Audience Manager] Utilisateur unique - id.
+[!DNL Audience Manager] ID utilisateur unique.
 See the [Index of IDs in Audience Manager](../reference/ids-in-aam.md).

 <br>